McAuliffe's backslapping political brand put to test in 2021

 The former governor is also eager to promote his plans for moving past the pandemic, for education and for protecting women's access to abortion, all of which he says are under attack by his Republican opponent.
 But McAuliffe may be most proud of his economic record while governor, which has drawn praise from some business-minded Republicans and independents.

-As a businessman himself, McAuliffe led more than 30 trade and marketing missions to other countries to bring new business to the state.
+A businessman himself, McAuliffe led more than 30 trade and marketing missions to other countries to bring new business to the state.
 Unemployment fell from 5.7% to 3.3% while he was in office.
-In making the business deals, McAuliffe acknowledges that he worked long hours and sometimes enjoyed “a glass of wine.”

-Robert Vaughn, who worked under Republicans and Democrats as a staffer and later the director of the House Appropriations Committee, described the former governor as a hard worker who surrounded himself with conscientious people and expected “good government.”

-Vaughn, who occasionally attended business functions and social events at the governor's mansion, said McAuliffe seemed to truly relish the job, including the chance to “press the flesh” and entertain.

-“That’s how I recruited 1,100 companies to come to Virginia.
-But yeah, they would come over, and I would stay up till 1 (a.m.) talking.
-But I was always working for Virginia.
-I had business leaders, legislative leaders.
-These weren't parties.
-These were working hard," McAuliffe explained.
-"You bet I work hard.
-No one will ever outwork me.
-That’s how I got so much done."

-Aubrey Layne, who describes himself as an independent and served as McAuliffe’s secretary of transportation, said the former governor has both character and competence.
+Aubrey Layne, who served as McAuliffe’s secretary of transportation, said the former governor has both character and competence.
 He said he set high expectations for his staff, held them accountable and worked hard himself.

 “He never slept,” Layne said.